Clickwrap: Cases in detail

 The clickwrap method was presented to the court in ProCD v.
 Zeidenberg, 86 F.3d 1447 (7th Cir.
 1996), where Zeidenberg purchased a CD-ROM, created by ProCD, which contained a compilation of a telephone directory database.
 Upon purchase of this CD-ROM, Zeidenberg installed the software onto his computer then created a website which offered to visitors the information contained on the CD-ROM at a price less than what ProCD charged for the software.
 Prior to his purchase of the software, Zeidenberg may not have been aware of any prohibited use or dissemination of the product without consent by ProCD.
 However, upon preparing to install the software onto his computer, the software license appeared on his computer screen and would not allow him to continue with the installation without indicating acceptance by clicking his assent in a dialog box.
 The court held that Zeidenberg did accept the offer and the terms contained within the license by clicking through the dialog box.
 Zeidenberg had the opportunity to read the terms of the license prior to clicking the acceptance box.
 The court further stated that Zeidenberg could have rejected the terms of the contract and returned the software.
 (Id.).

 More recently, in the 2017 opinion Meyer v.
-Uber Technologies, the Second Circuit of the United States Court of Appeal held that users were on fair notice of the arbitration provision in Uber's registration process, because Uber presented the app’s terms of service via hyperlink.
-“While it may be the case that many users will not bother reading the additional terms, that is the choice the user makes,” Judge Chin wrote.
-“The user is still on inquiry notice."
-The Court further held that “[w]hen considering the perspective of a reasonable smartphone user, we need not presume that the user has never before encountered an app or entered into a contract using a smartphone..."
-Instead, the Court explained that “[a] reasonable user would know that by clicking the registration button, he was agreeing to the terms and conditions accessible via the hyperlink, whether he clicked on the hyperlink or not.”
+Uber Technologies, the Second Circuit of the United States Court of Appeal held that users were on fair notice of the arbitration provision in Uber's registration process, because Uber presented the app's terms of service via hyperlink.
+"While it may be the case that many users will not bother reading the additional terms, that is the choice the user makes," Judge Chin wrote.
+"The user is still on inquiry notice."
+The Court further held that "[w]hen considering the perspective of a reasonable smartphone user, we need not presume that the user has never before encountered an app or entered into a contract using a smartphone..."
+Instead, the Court explained that "[a] reasonable user would know that by clicking the registration button, he was agreeing to the terms and conditions accessible via the hyperlink, whether he clicked on the hyperlink or not."

 European Union

 On 21 May 2015, the European Court of Justice decided in the case of El Majdoub v.
-CarsOnTheWeb.Deutschland GmbH (case n° C-322/14), on a referral from a German court, that click-wrap agreements are acceptable under certain circumstances as a "durable record" of the acceptance of general conditions within the meaning of Regulation 44/2001 (now replaced by Regulation 1215/2012, also known as the 'Brussels I Recast Regulation').
+CarsOnTheWeb.Deutschland GmbH (case n°C-322/14), on a referral from a German court, that click-wrap agreements are acceptable under certain circumstances as a "durable record" of the acceptance of general conditions within the meaning of Regulation 44/2001 (now replaced by Regulation 1215/2012, also known as the 'Brussels I Recast Regulation').

+Research

+Clickwraps have been shown to have an agenda-setting function, wherein aspects of clickwraps like prominent join buttons are easier to notice than the links to the privacy policies.